-SIGNED JAMES W. MANSFIELD, clergy; A. JACOBS, JAMES WHITE, A.F.
+SIGNED JAMES W. MANSFIELD, clergy; A. JACOBS, JAMES WHITE (SON IN LAW), A.F.
 JACOBS SWORN, SUBSCRIBED THE DAY AND YEAR AFORESAID.
 SIGNED B. CALDWELL J.P.

-And said Burr Caldwell, Justice of the County Court of Caldwell Co., state aforesaid, do hereby declare my opinion, after the investigation of the matter and after putting the interrogatories prescribed by the War Department, that the above applicant was a Revolutionary Soldier and served as he stated-and I further certify that it appears to me that James W. Mansfield, who signed the persons certificate, is a clergyman, resident in the said county of Caldwell, and that the said Arnold Jacob, James W. White, A.F.
-Jacob, who have all signed the same, are residents of the same county and are reliable persons and that their statement is to credit.
+And said Burr Caldwell, Justice of the County Court of Caldwell Co., state aforesaid, do hereby declare my opinion, after the investigation of the matter and after putting the interrogatories prescribed by the War Department, that the above applicant was a Revolutionary Soldier and served as he stated-and I further certify that it appears to me that James W. Mansfield, who signed the persons certificate, is a clergyman, resident in the said county of Caldwell, and that the said Arnold Jacob, James W. White (a son in law), A.F.
+Jacob, who have all signed the same, are residents of the same county and are reliable persons and that their statement to credit.
 And I do certify that the said Thomas Hill, from bodily infirmity, is unable to attend personally in court.
-IN TESTIMONY WHEREOF I HEREUNTO SET MY AS JUSTICE OF THE AMTY COURT OF SAID COUNTY, THE DAY AND YEAR AFORESAID.
+IN TESTIMONY WHEREOF I HEREUNTO SET MY HAND & SEAL AS JUSTICE OF THE AMTY COURT OF SAID COUNTY, THE DAY AND YEAR AFORESAID.

 SIGNED B. CALDWELL J.P.

 STATE OF KENTUCKY, CALDWELL CO.)
 I Nathan S. Dallane, Clerk of the County Court for said county, do hereby certify that B. Caldwell ESQ., who's name is subscribed to the proceeding certificate, is now and was at the time of signing the same, on of the Justices of said court, duly commissioned and qualified and that full faith and credit are due to him and ought to be given to all his official acts both in and out of court and his signature to said certificate is his genuine signature.
 In testimony whereof I hereunto set my hand and offer the seal of said court and office, the 27th day of September 1832, 41st year of the Commonwealth.

 SIGNED N.S.
 Dallane

-Thomas Hill died on the 5th of January 1837, and apparently did not receive any of his benefits.
-(This statement based on Application of his daughter, Nancy Hill Bennett, which follows).
+Thomas Hill 2/ died on the 5th of January 1837, and apparently did not receive any of his benefits.
+(This statement based on Application of his daughter, Nancy Hill

+Bennett 3/, which follows).

-General information: After the death of Thomas Hill, his daughter Nancy Hill Bennett applied to the government asking for the right to receive the benefits that her deceased father, Thomas Hill was entitled to but had never received.
+General information: After the death of Thomas Hill 2/, his daughter Nancy Hill Bennett 3/ (wife of Bryant W. Bennett, married in 1843) applied to the government asking for the right to receive the benefits that her deceased father, Thomas Hill 2/ was entitled to but had never received.
 A copy of that application follows:

-THIS IS AN ATTEMPT BY THE DAUGHTER OF THOMAS HILL (NANCY HILL), WHO MARRIED A BENNETT TO OBTAIN BENEFITS FOR HER FATHER'S SERVICE IN THE REVOLUTION...filed 9th May 1851 in Kentucky.
-THIS THOMAS HILL WAS SON OF JONATHAN HILL AND MARGARET HALL, OF BERKLEY CO., S.C.
+THIS IS AN ATTEMPT BY THE DAUGHTER OF THOMAS HILL 2/ (NANCY HILL 3/), WHO MARRIED BRYANT W. BENNETT TO OBTAIN BENEFITS FOR HER FATHER'S SERVICE IN THE REVOLUTION...filed 9th May 1851 in Kentucky.
+THIS THOMAS HILL 2/ WAS SON OF JONATHAN HILL 1/ AND MARGARET HALL, OF BERKLEY CO., S.C.